clojure-lsp/clojure-lsp/docs/features.md

 # Features

-Above you can find all available features that clojure-lsp provide with examples using [Emacs lsp-mode](https://emacs-lsp.github.io/lsp-mode/) client.
+Above you can find all available features that clojure-lsp provides with examples using [Emacs lsp-mode](https://emacs-lsp.github.io/lsp-mode/) as the client.

 ### Find a function/var definition